Trump's new tune on Islam unconvincing, experts say

 - Experts from Jordan, Iran and Lebanon react to Trump's speech

-- "It will be met with deep skepticism in the Muslim world because Trump has been hostile and offensive to Muslims," says one
+- "It will be met with deep skepticism in the Muslim world," says one

 (CNN)President Donald Trump's speech Sunday will likely be met with skepticism and frustration in the Muslim world, according to experts in the Middle East who said his sudden shift in tone on Islam was unconvincing.